andyhasit/envrac/README.md

 > Note how **envrac**:
 > * Hides values by default for security (also in error messages).
 > * Differentiates between None and undefined.
-> * Detects variables requested in imported libraries (including envrac itself) so long as they use envrac (raise them PRs)
+> * Detects variables requested in imported libraries which use envrac (including envrac itself).

 ## Usage